nbren12/personal-website/content/post/2021-version-pinning.md

 version of rsync will result in a different hash and new installation location.

-Environmental Management tools are only useful if they can be readily and easily recreated.
-When did you last do this?
+Environment management tools are only useful if they can be readily and easily recreated.
+When did you last time you installed all dependencies from scratch?
 If it was a long time ago, your development is probably not very reproducible.
 Ideally, this should happen automatically on a regular basis.
 You could use continuous integration or simply delete your local conda environment on a weekly basis.
 For this to be convenient, you will need to automate the installation procedure by writing some text files that describe and build your software environment.

 It is easier to do this when you use tools like docker that couple environment creating process with the application build/testing cycle.
-For pure python projects, I recommend testing your project regularly with [tox](https://tox.readthedocs.io/en/latest/) forces you to run your tests inside of a python virtualenv.
+For pure Python projects, I recommend testing your project regularly with [tox](https://tox.readthedocs.io/en/latest/), a tool which creates virtual environments and runs tests within them.

 ## Conclusions